 Last modified: August 14, 2020

 Follow-up is required of all issues classified as material.
 Each material issue shall be reviewed by appropriate internal audit personnel until the issue is closed or resolved.
 Significant issues may be reviewed after being reported as closed but this review is not required.
 The actions taken to resolve the issues are to be reviewed and may be tested to ensure that the desired results were achieved.
 In some cases, managers may choose not to implement an issue recommendation and to accept the risks associated with the issue reported.
 The follow-up review will note this as an unresolved exception.
-The CAO shall periodically report the status of material issues to the IAR Committee to include the status of issues not closed in a timely manner.
+The CAO shall periodically report the status of material issues to the IARC Committee to include the status of issues not closed in a timely manner.

 Open or partially resolved engagement issues/findings will be maintained and periodically updated in the USG Internal Audit function enterprise system.